Zhu Ting (volleyball): 2017: Second Year in Vakifbank, four MVPs at different levels of competition

 Zhu Ting and teammates of Vakifbank.

 Zhu won the 2016–17 Turkish League Best Outside Spiker and Best Scorer awards.
 In the regular season, VakıfBank finished first with only one loss throughout.
 However, the team was stunned in the semifinal by Galatasaray S.K. and failed to reach the final, although they managed to finish third after defeating Eczacıbaşı VitrA.

 At the 2016–17 CEV Champions League, VakıfBank won all six matches in the preliminary round.
 They defeated Voléro Zürich in two 3–1 matches to reach the semifinal.
 They then defeated Eczacıbaşı VitrA 3–0 to reach the final.
 Zhu scored 24 points.
 In the final VakıfBank defeated the host team Imoco Volley Conegliano to win their third title of the tournament.
 Zhu scored 22 points and was awarded MVP.

 At the 2017 FIVB Club World Championship, VakıfBank remained undefeated in the group stage to reach the semifinal, where they beat Eczacıbaşı VitrA 3–1 to reach the final.
 They then defeated Rexona-Sesc Rio in straight sets to win the championship for a second time.
 Zhu was awarded MVP and Best Outside Spiker.
 She is the first Asian MVP in this tournament.

 In June, VakıfBank announced the renewal of contract with Zhu for the coming season.
 She was reported to be the world's highest paid volleyball player for a reputed salary of €1.35 million (US$1.61 million and HK$12 million).

-Zhu was named new captain of China women's national volleyball team in 2017.
+Zhu was named the new captain of China women's national volleyball team in 2017.
 She helped her team to reach fourth place in the 2017 FIVB World Grand Prix and was awarded Best Outside Spiker.
 China then won gold medal in the 2017 FIVB World Grand Champions Cup.
 Zhu was awarded Best Outside Spiker and MVP.

 In December 2017, she won the Turkish Cup with VakıfBank and was selected as Most Valuable Player.